 On the Raspberry Pi, Python has become the de-facto standard scripting language, because there are so many packages made available to control every device imaginable.
 This being said, you have to keep in mind that most of them will be Python 2, some will be Python 3.
 The Python language has a split personality: the Python 2 is the older, more established version, with wider support.
 Python 3 is the new, “better” version that offers modern language constructs for object oriented design, but the support for it on platforms such as Raspberry Pi is limited, and the scripts and packages written for Python 3 will not work for Python 2.

-In the same time, there is a considerably large support of Perl on embedded platforms; however installing some of the Perl packages could be a daunting task that most novices would have a hard time completing.
+At the same time, there is a considerably large support of Perl on embedded platforms; however installing some of the Perl packages could be a daunting task that most novices would have a hard time completing.

 Configuring I2C

-You can find most of the instructions below at the following URL, where you can find more tutorials on how to install other accessories and plugins for your Raspberry Pi:
+You can find most of the instructions below at the following URL, where you can also find more tutorials on how to install other accessories and plugins for your Raspberry Pi:

-https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2
+https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c